53 Sources

 Source: The Hollywood Reporter

-Amazon's announcement reflects a wider trend in the tech industry.
-A World Economic Forum survey found that 40% of employers plan to cut staff in roles that can be automated by AI 1.
-Other tech giants like Microsoft have also seen job cuts, with AI potentially playing a role in replacing certain functions, particularly in software engineering 5.
+Amazon's move reflects a wider trend in the tech industry.
+A recent survey from the World Economic Forum found that 40% of employers plan to cut staff in roles that can be automated by AI 1.
+Other companies, such as Shopify and Duolingo, have also announced plans to integrate AI more deeply into their operations, potentially impacting their workforce 2.

 Technology